A truly bucolic cycle ride

 This 290 km-cycle route boasts rustic charm and urban style in equal measure.
-For two-thirds of its length, it passes through Charentes, going from east to west to eventually link up with the Ile d’Aix, the so-called pearl of the Atlantic.
+For two-thirds of its length, it passes through Charentes.
+Going from east to west to eventually link up with the Ile d’Aix.
+This is the so-called pearl of the Atlantic.

 A truly bucolic cycle ride

-After two stages, beginning in Thiviers, the foie gras capital, and Nontron, famous as a centre for knife manufacturing, the Flow Vélo route passes into the lush green countryside of the Charente – very similar to the scenery of the Parc Naturel Régional du Périgord Limousin, which you will have just left behind.
+The two stages begin in Thiviers, the foie gras capital, and Nontron, famous as a centre for knife manufacturing.
+The Flow Vélo route passes into the lush green countryside of the Charente.
+It’s very similar to the scenery of the Parc Naturel Régional du Périgord Limousin, which you will have just left behind.

-After a stop at Marthon, the Flow Vélo continues to one of the top sites on the route: Angoulême, a ‘ville d’Art et d’Histoire’ (a title given to towns with a particularly rich history and arts scene) not to mention a major centre for film, TV and comic books.
+After a stop at Marthon, the Flow Vélo continues to one of the top sites on the route: Angoulême.
+It’s a ‘ville d’Art et d’Histoire’.
+This title is given to towns with a particularly rich history and arts scene.
+Likemore, it’s also a major centre for film, TV and comic books.
 The route passes by the Chais Magelis which houses a museum dedicated to the art of comics.
 Just a few metres away, the proud figure of iconic comic book character Corto Maltese is immortalized as a statue.
-The historic old centre, in the upper reaches of the town on a spur overlooking the Charente River, is also close by.
+The historic old centre is in the upper reaches of the town on a spur overlooking the Charente River.
 The jewel in the city’s crown, it’s an absolute must-see.

 Along the Charente River